ryzlab/retro-joystick-usb-adapter/README.md

 # retro-joystick-usb-adapter
-Use an Arduino Pro Micro as an USB to 9-Pin D-sub adapter to use with retro Joystics
+Use an Arduino Pro Micro as an USB to 9-Pin D-sub adapter to use with retro Joysticks